 Your Master’s thesis project can be carried out either in our division or at your home university.
 The majority of projects in the division are carried out in co-operation with industry both in and outside Sweden.
 We often receive project requests and ideas from industry, which we try to coordinate with the wishes of our students.
-We recommend that you, at an early stage (already around February/March), discuss possible thesis topics with teachers in the division.
-They will be your advisors and examiners.
+We recommend that you, at an early stage, discuss possible thesis topics with teachers in the division.
+They will be your supervisors and examiners.
 Please also feel free to contact potential industrial partners and suggest thesis topics of your own.

 Since the thesis is an important opportunity for you to apply and extend the knowledge gained during your studies, it is essential that you, already in an early planning stage, involve one of the teachers at the division.
-The advisors/examiners at the division are responsible for the thesis having the required quality.
+The examiners at the division are responsible for the thesis having the required quality.
 This means that it is the examiner who has final say on whether the project will be approved as a Master’s thesis project or not.
 The reason for this is to ensure that the project has a well defined topic that can be investigated properly within the given time – usually 20 weeks – and will result in a engineering report of good quality.
-The examiner signs the thesis exam form.

-Your thesis topic has to be registered before you start thesis work.
+Your thesis topic has to be registered before you start your thesis work.
+The thesis registration form has to be signed by both your examiner and the master’s programme director.
 At registration there should be a clear description of the thesis topic, a work plan, a time schedule, as well as names and addresses of all those involved (you and the supervisors).
-The time schedule should also include dates for both the half time presentation and the final presentation of your thesis.
+The time schedule should also include dates for both the half time presentation (if applicable) and the final presentation of your thesis.

-From Chalmers’ viewpoint, your thesis is counted as a course, and you will find the rules and regulations for this course at this web site:
+From Chalmers’ viewpoint, your thesis is handled as a course, and you will find the syllabus for this course here:

 The course code for a 30-credit thesis is ACEX30, the code for a 60-credit thesis is ACEX60.

-All information on the administrative procedure is found here:
+All information on the administrative procedure (and much more) is found here:

 Below are three examples for successful MSc theses.
 They are all very different, and all of them are great.